JamsFM/JamsFM/README.md

 - 👋 Hello, I’m *James Frank Mare`* (@JamsFM) a Software Developer who graduated with a **B.S. in Computer Engineering & Systems** from **University of Washington Tacoma** (GPA: 3.35 ~ June, 2021).
+- Most Pertanant Work History:
+  - **Software Development Engineer (*Enrollment/Middleware*) @ Cambia Health Solutions (*Regence Insurance/BlueShield/BlueCross*)** [*Apr 4, 2022 – Jan 24, 2025*]

+    **Description**: Modernized data processing in various *Directory Maintenance* jobs by consolidating and migrating DataStage jobs to Python, significantly improving efficiency and *freeing up Developer time*.
+Also migrated an *Enrollment Channel ETL* process across three separate jobs, which involved extracting data from *834 CSV files*, applying complex business logic *transformations*, and *loading* the results into an *On-prem database* for use by an internal admin website. • I actively participated in daily Scrums and led *Backlog Refinement* sessions using Jira. • I also shared *On-Call* responsibilities, including weekends and holidays, responding to production incidents via *Remedy tickets* and escalating issues as needed. • I contributed to planning for major system upgrades, ensuring minimal disruption to job processing.
+Throughout the development lifecycle, I was involved in *design*, *development*, *test case* design, *documentation*, Jenkins *builds/deployments*, *scheduling*, *testing*, *production release*, and ongoing *monitoring* and *support*.

 - 👀 I’m interested in obtaining a full-time position *Remotely* or *On-Site* in the state of Washington. *Hybrid* would also be appealing if, again, in Washington.
   - **Job positions I could fill are:** <br />
   Software Engineer (Testing/Quality), Software Developer (Frontend/Backend), Full Stack Engineer, DevOps Engineer, Software System Designer, Data Engineer, Embedded Systems Engineer